matildao/vue-image-gallery/README.md

 ![alt text](https://github.com/matildao/vue-image-gallery/blob/master/public/vue_image_gallery.png "Image is currently not available")

 This is an image gallery that was reworked from a vanilla javaScript project to a vue project.
-The project uses the Flickr API feature "getPhotos" and showcases pictures of images tagged with the word 'dog'.
+The project uses the Flickr API feature "getPhotos" and showcases pictures of images tagged with the word 'animals'.

 &nbsp;